 A Word About Diamond Color

-I won’t spend a ton of time talking about diamond color, but I’ll impart some nuggets of knowledge.
+We won’t spend a ton of time talking about diamond color, but we’ll impart some nuggets of knowledge.

 There’s a decent price gap between a J color ring and a D color ring.
 They’re on opposite ends of the spectrum.